 Concerns specific incidents of prior sexual behavior between the Complainant and the Respondent, which are asked or offered on the issue of consent.

-Cross-examination required: If a Party or witness does not submit to cross-examination during the live hearing, the [decision maker] must not rely on any statement by that Party or witness in reaching a determination of responsibility.
+Complainant and Respondent may not ask questions directly of one another.
+Questions may be asked through a party’s advisor or by the Chair, but only after the Chair determines the question is relevant and not privileged or otherwise impermissible.
+The Chair has discretion to follow this procedure for other witnesses, as well.

 No negative inference: The [decision maker] may not make an inference regarding responsibility solely on a witness’s or party’s absence from the hearing or refusal to answer questions.

 Privileged evidence: The [decision maker] shall not consider legally privileged information unless the holder has effectively waived the privilege.
 Privileged information includes, but is not limited to, information protected by the following: